CEO Delegation Framework: The Honest Guide to Actually Letting Go

 Mistake 3: No clear 'done'

-If you didn't define success, expect disappointment.
+Define success before delegating, skip this and both you and your VA fail.
 You'll be disappointed.
 They'll be confused.
 Everyone loses.
 Fix: one sentence that describes exactly what the outcome looks like.

 Mistake 4: Checking in too often